cgabriel5/funneljs/README.md

     // get the targets parents
     var parents = f(target).parents().getStack();
-    // combine the parents with the target return elements
+    // combine the parents with the target to return elements
-    // that contain the class "option-status"
+    // that contain the class green
-    var filtered = f(target).concat(parents).classes("option-status");
+    var filtered = f(target).concat(parents).classes("green");

     // if there are elements in the last filtered stack... if (filtered.iterable) {